Appearance

 11.3.
 Edit Gene Sets

-Genes can be added and removed from Gene Sets from the Table tab.
+Genes can be added to and removed from Gene Sets from the Table tab.
 Just search for a gene, then select the check box next to the desired gene(s).
 From Actions, you can create a new gene set from the selected genes, or add or remove them from existing sets.
-To add to an existing set, for example, select Add to Gene Set and you will be given list of available gene sets to add the genes to
+To add to an existing set, for example, select Add to Gene Set and you will be given a list of available gene sets to add the genes to.

 11.4.
 Filter variants based on Gene Sets

 Once gene sets have been created, you can use them to extract variants from only these genes.
 To do this, select Variants from the left menu and view the table of variants.
 Click on Filters > Advanced Filters and then find the Genes filter.
 Click on this and you will have the option to specify individual genes or choose existing gene sets.
-If you select a set, this will populate the filter with all of the genes in the set as shown in Figure 11.2.